 The BES(t) 4 kids program aims to offer all children in the Caribbean Netherlands good-quality, safe and affordable childcare.
 The focus is on creating a safe and caring environment for children, which is accessible to all families, in order to ensure that every child has the opportunity to develop themselves to their full potential.
 The basic rules for children's centres and host parents in the Caribbean Netherlands will be laid down in a new law.
-It is important that we know your opinion before adopting this new law.
-In this leaflet you can read more about the proposal, what changes will affect you and how you can express your opinion on this.
+Before the new law becomes final, many steps will have to be taken.
+In this brochure, you can read about the main points of the proposal that is being prepared.